 When researching individuals, their right to privacy may limit what information you can access and use.

-For a successful legal action, you need to know not only who has done something harmful, but what has been done, and why and how it happened.
+For a successful legal action, you need to know more than simply who has done something harmful.
+You need to know what has been done, and why and how it happened.
+This section outlines a number of sources that could help you find information about defendants’ activities.

 The details of these licences are normally held by the public office charged with oversight.

-When public bodies are reluctant to share the information you need, you will need to turn to other sources, such as;
+When public bodies are reluctant to share the information you need, you will need to make a freedom of information request or turn to other sources, such as information from non-governmental organisations or international organisations.

 Try accessing this information through information requests to public bodies and through checking information in published sources.